IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Murray_Gell-Mann" target="_blank">Murray Gell-Mann</a>

+>“The question of the origin of the matter in the universe is no longer thought to be beyond the range of science — everything can be created from nothing…it is fair to say that the universe is the ultimate free lunch.”

+― <a href="https://en.wikipedia.org/wiki/Alan_Guth" target="_blank">Alan Guth</a>

+>“Science flies you to the moon.
+Religion flies you into buildings.”

+― <a href="https://en.wikipedia.org/wiki/Victor_J._Stenger" target="_blank">Victor J. Stenger</a>

 ![alt text]({{site.baseurl}}/images/posts/pbdot.jpeg "Pale blue dot")
 >“Look again at that dot.
 That's here.
 That's home.
 That's us.
 On it everyone you love, everyone you know, everyone you ever heard of, every human being who ever was, lived out their lives.
 The aggregate of our joy and suffering, thousands of **confident religions**, ideologies, and economic doctrines, every hunter and forager, every hero and coward, every creator and destroyer of civilization, every king and peasant, every young couple in love, every mother and father, hopeful child, inventor and explorer, every teacher of morals, every corrupt politician, every "superstar," every "supreme leader," every saint and sinner in the history of our species lived there-on a mote of dust suspended in a sunbeam.
 >